TABLE OF CONTENTS

 One of the primary functions of a POS system is to track sales data, process returns, manage customer rewards, and undertake a variety of other high-level transaction and sales tasks.
 Most modern POS systems will have back-end platforms that allow you to analyze sales, track stock, detect fraud, and more.

 The eCommerce space continues to expand at a rapid pace.
 If you want to tap into the online marketplace, you need to have a merchant services platform compatible with leading eCommerce sites.
-Fortunately, many merchant service providers recognize the importance of eCommerce compatibility, and they have built integrations with leading eCommerce platforms and plugins.
+Fortunately, many merchant service providers recognize the importance of eCommerce compatibility, and they have built integrations with the best eCommerce platforms and plugins.